 Binge Eating may affect overall health, habits, body weight, self-esteem and mental health.

 Fortunately, Binge Eating Disorder has very effective treatments.
 Below you can read about the most common forms of binge eating disorder treatment.

 There are also many healthy lifestyle strategies to incorporate into daily life.
 I’ve listed many of these steps and tips further below.

-Google Definition: the consumption of large quantities of food in a short period of time, typically as part of an eating disorder.
+Google Definition: consuming large quantities of food in a short period of time, typically as part of an eating disorder.

 In contrast, the National Eating Disorders Association provide a much more detailed clinical definition of Binge Eating Disorder:

 - Recurrent and persistent episodes of binge eating.
-An episode of binge eating is characterized by both of the following:
+An episode of binge eating has both of the following:

 - Eating, in a discrete period of time (e.g., within any 2-hour period), an amount of food that is definitely larger than what most people would eat in a similar period of time under similar circumstances.

 - A sense of lack of control over eating during the episode (e.g., a feeling that one cannot stop eating or control what or how much one is eating).